 Identify language of text.

 Since some screen readers are multi-lingual, use markup to identify the default language of a document and of any text that deviates from the default.
+For more information, see the UW Accessible Technology page Identifying Language of a Document and its Parts.

 Avoid using tiny fonts.

-Provide visible indication of focus, especially for keyboard users.
+Provide visible indication of focus.

-In CSS, use :hover to make the page come alive, responding to user's mouse movements.
-For people who aren't using a mouse, provide the same functionality using :focus.
+In CSS, use :hover to make the page come alive, responding to user’s mouse movements.
+For people who aren’t using a mouse, provide the same functionality using :focus.
+For more information, see the UW Accessible Technology page Providing Visible Focus for Keyboard Users.

 Use text, not pictures of text.